 On March 19, 1994, a workshop was hosted by the Conservation Council of New Brunswick (CCNB) to discuss the potential of establishing a community land trust in New Brunswick.
 Peter deMarsh from the New Brunswick Federation of Woodlot Owners, Clark Phillips from Whaelghinbran Farm and David Coon from the CCNB agreed to act as a small steering committee to develop a proposal for a community land trust in the province.

 Following four meetings and discussions with legal and financial experts, the original workshop participants were invited to reconvene at an October meeting in 1994 to discuss the steering committee’s work.
-By-laws for incorporation as a non-profit organization were then drafted, granting the NBCLT charitable status.
+By-laws for incorporation as a non-profit organization were drafted, and an application submitted for NBCLT’s charitable status.

 The small group of individuals that helped to establish the NBCLT recognized the importance of sustainable forest management to both maintain ecological integrity and generate marketable wood products capable of supporting the rural economy.
 They watched with concern as rural lands were transferred to industrial holdings, managed by industrial methods, and contributed less to the rural economy.
 They felt that offering trust mechanisms to limit unsustainable land use practices would ensure that rural land would remain available for production and continue to contribute to the local rural economy.